jmtalarn/elm-personal-site/content/posts/2016-09-01-basic-concepts-about-web-servers.md

 When you are developing dynamic sites you have access to all the data sent on a request in order to build a response that the client can interpret.
 In a static site when you get a request it is automatically translated to a local resource and it is returned as the response, being these HTML documents or any other resource.

 If the request have different methods to ask for different behaviours over the server, the response has the status code.
 With this code, a numeric one, you can interpret the result as satisfactory or erroneous.
 Some of the most used codes are 200 to indicate a correct operation, 401 to unauthorized request, 404 for a resource not found, or 500 to indicate an error occurred on the server before sending the response.
-Here is a list with many more status codes <a href="https://en.wikipedia.org/wiki/List_of_HTTP_status_codes">https://en.wikipedia.org/wiki/List_of_HTTP_status_codes</a></dd>
+Here is a list with many more status codes [https://en.wikipedia.org/wiki/List_of_HTTP_status_codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)</dd>

 </dl>